-#1 Parties to the agreement
+#1 Parties to the Agreement

-In the simplest form of a sale where a company being sold is wholly owned by a single person or parent company and is being bought by a single buyer, there are only two parties to the agreement.
+In the simplest form of a sale, where a company being sold is wholly owned by a single person or parent company and is being bought by a single buyer, there are only two parties to the agreement.
 However, additional parties may be involved when, for example, there are multiple shareholders in the company being sold.
-In these cases, each of the shareholders will need to enter into the sale and purchase agreement to sell their shares.
+In these cases, each of the shareholders will need to enter into a sale and purchase agreement to sell their shares.

-#2 Agreement to sell and purchase
+#2 Agreement to Sell and Purchase

 This is often the shortest and simplest provision in the SPA.
 However, it is one of the most important, as it ensures that full legal ownership of the shares (also known as “title”) is properly transferred, together with all the relevant rights that attach to the shares (e.g., rights to dividends).
 This provision also normally states that the shares are free from any encumbrances, giving the buyer comfort that the seller has not pledged any of the shares to a bank or other lender.